 Nexthink Enhance data is periodically sent to and received from Nexthink:

-Following this first connection, binaries that have been active at least once in the last seven days are reevaluated every 24 hours.
+Binaries active at least once in the last seven days are reevaluated every 24 hours.

-Enabling and disabling Nexthink Enhance
+Enabling and disabling Nexthink Enhance (classic)